Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 └── target
 ```

-- The `launcher` contains the files to execute the program;
+- The `launcher` folder contains the files to execute the program;
-- The `src` contains the source code of the application, which will be explained in more details next;
+- The `src` folder contains the source code of the application, which will be explained in more detail next;
 - The `dist` folder contains a script to generate the project distribution;
 - The `conf` folder is generated upon build and stores the serialized tasks and data of the application.

-### The source code
+### Source code
 The source code is organized in three main folders:

 - `gui`: responsible for rendering the application;